Zulu (2013 film): Plot

-Brian returns to the precinct and uncovers that Stan has been labelled as Nicole's and Kate's killer, but Ali refuses to believe the case is closed because Stan was illiterate.
+Brian returns to the precinct and uncovers that Stan has been labelled as Nicole's and Kate's killer, but Ali refuses to believe the case is closed because Stan was illiterate and would not have carved a word into a chest.

 Without support of the CTPD, Brian and Janet privately continue to investigate together, uncovering the identity of Doctor Joost Opperman, a former scientist of "Project Coast", which intended to unleash biological weaponry to be used against the Soviet Union during the Cold War.
 Many scientists had also vowed to eradicate the black population of South Africa, claiming they were simply following orders.
 Brian suspects Opperman had invented the tik to achieve the renewed goal of decimating the black population.
 Aware of their connections to Project Coast, Brian infiltrates the headquarters of the DPS, a private militia headed by Frank De Beer; Brian finds one of the vehicles is the same one found at Muizenberg Beach the day of Dan's death, confirming their involvement with Opperman.
 Later, Ali's mother Josephine is murdered in her home by Cat.
 Hearing about it, Ali also learns from Cat's mistress that Cat retreated to the Namib Desert with Opperman; fuelled with rage, Ali flies to Namibia to hunt down Cat.

 While gathering the evidence to prosecute Opperman, Brian receives word that Ruby and her new husband Rick have been taken captive by De Beer, demanding Brian relinquish the evidence in exchange for their lives.
 On arrival, Brian is captured and beaten.
 Rick attempts to bribe his way to freedom but gets shot by De Beer.
 After De Beer departs for Namibia, Brian breaks free and kills the resident agent, saving Ruby.
-The evidence confirms that De Beer murdered Kate who actually overdosed on tik while hanging out with Stan; Cat later kills Stan.
+The evidence confirms that De Beer murdered Kate, who actually overdosed on tik while hanging out with Stan; Cat later kills Stan.
 Ali and Brian arrive outside Opperman's headquarters in the Namib Desert where a revenge shootout happens.
 Brian captures and arrests De Beer and Ali shoots Cat, causing his wound to open again.
 Opperman flees across the desert, Ali pursues him on foot until morning; both men lead each other to exhaustion.
 Finally capturing him, Ali bludgeons Opperman to death before succumbing to wounds and dying.
 Brian arrives on the scene in helicopter, finding Opperman and recovering Ali's body.

 Upon returning to Cape Town, Brian buries Ali and takes the opportunity to engrave his father's tombstone too.